 Largo Pietro Annigoni | FLEA MARKET | 4° Sunday of March

 Here you can grab a cappuccino at a nearby bar and then search the stands for the best-ever surprise in vintage books, art, glassware and more.

 You can’t find another team with more heart than the Fiorentina!
 For those passionate about soccer, join those passionate about the Florence team: ACF Fiorentina.
-Two very important home games feature Lazio and Torino.
+Two very important home games feature Brescia and Sassuolo.

 Move your body build your mind

 in one of the most romantic squares of Florence

 You might not feel like jumping up and down - but you have to admit with will kick start your morning with a 2-hour workout!